dotnet/roslyn/Compiler-release-process.md

 - review/triage issues that should be considered during that milestone (scrub unlabeled issues)
 - review public API changes
 - notify partners of preview and RTM packages being published to NuGet
+- notify documentation team of first preview and RTM timeline (to publish docs)
 - announce the new features on the team blog and in the Visual Studio Preview release notes
 - record the [language history](https://github.com/dotnet/csharplang/blob/master/Language-Version-History.md) and move the [language proposals](https://github.com/dotnet/csharplang/tree/master/proposals) to the appropriate folder
 - update the package description(s)